CGRG-lab/doc-archive/content/en/docs/magtip/doc_library/_index.md

 #### Input/Output Directory Selection (`dirselectassign`)

-<div class="markdown"><p><code>dirselectassign&#40;var_names...&#41;</code>  prompt user to select directories in a dialog box, and assigned the  selected path to workspace with default variable name.
+<div class="markdown"><p><code>dirselectassign&#40;var_names...&#41;</code>  prompts user to select directories in a dialog box, and assigned the  selected path to workspace with default variable name.
 If a variable with the same name as the default name has already in the workspace, its assignment will be ignored &#40;i.e. its dialog box won&#39;t pop out&#41;.
 This is a tool for convenience.
 You can always assign directories  explicitly to variable with any name you like.</p>
 <p><strong>Example:</strong></p>
 <ul>
 <li><p>Four windows will pop out one by one allowing you to assign directories to variables  <code>dir_stat</code>, <code>dir_tsAIN</code>, <code>dir_molchan</code>, <code>dir_jointstation</code>: </p>